How To Process Gusto Payroll in 5 Steps

 In this guide, you'll find a complete step-by-step walkthrough on how to do Gusto payroll, from signup to submission.

 What is Gusto, and could your business benefit from using it?
 With flexible payroll processing options, benefits management, employee onboarding, and more, Gusto has made a strong name for itself as a full-featured payroll software solution.
 More impressively, Gusto has only been in operation for ten years.
-In that time, it has captured the coveted Merchant Maverick seal of approval with a 5/5-star rating in our Gusto.
+In that time, it has captured the coveted Merchant Maverick seal of approval with a 5/5-star rating in our Gusto review.

 An easy-to-use dashboard and interface make running payroll a breeze, whether you’re new to Gusto or running payroll.
 If you’re ready to get your first Gusto payroll run under your belt, you’re in the right place.
 In this guide, you’ll find a complete step-by-step walkthrough on how to do Gusto payroll, from signup to submission.